 What moves the prices of Commodities

-Gold: The price of gold is affected by demand for the yellow metal, the amount of gold in the central bank reserves, the value of the US dollar, inflation, currency devaluation and the global sociopolitical situation.
+Gold: The price of gold is affected by the demand for yellow metal, the amount of gold in the central bank reserves, the value of the US dollar, inflation, currency devaluation, and the global sociopolitical situation.

-Silver: The price of silver is affected by supply and demand, economic and political uncertainty, the value of the US dollar, industrial use, and the mining of other metals as silver is usually found combined with other substances.
+Silver: The price of silver is affected by supply and demand, economic and political uncertainty, the value of the US dollar, industrial use, and the mining of other metals as silver are usually found combined with other substances.

-Oil: The price of oil is affected by supply and demand, economic growth, reports on production levels, target pricing and investment levels.
+Oil: The price of oil is affected by supply and demand, economic growth, reports on production levels, target pricing, and investment levels.

 Follow the blog for the next educational article that could help you upgrade your trading.
-Trading requires hard work, studying the markets and a broker that you can rely on.
+Trading requires hard work, studying the markets, and a broker that you can rely on.
 Traders Trust has been supporting its traders with trading conditions that really make a difference for more than a decade now.